jeremyrobertford/machine_learning/README.md

 # machine_learning
-Machine Learning scripts in Python
+Machine Learning models built from scratch in Python